destination-earth/DestinE-DataLake-Lab/HDA/Usergenerated/README.md

     - Generate preliminary item specific metadata (See item_config.json) that will later be used to generate the final STAC Item metadata.
 - Given you now have a folder e.g. **EO.XXX.YYY.ZZZ** with **Collection** metadata and **data** in the expected structure, the file *generate_item_metadata.py* gives an example of generating the expected Item metadata.
     - generate_item_metadata.py is intended to be a generic python script ready to navigate through the prepared data and then generate STAC Item metadata appropriate for the collection and DEDL HDA.
     - When this script is launched the last step uploads the prepared data to a private bucket in your Data Lake tenant.
-The bucket name is standardised and set by the code 'usergenerated-[your collection id]'
+The bucket name is standardised and set by the code 'usergenerated-proposal-[your collection id]'
         - The upload requires that you have created a **.env** file at the root of the project with previously created ec2 credentials (See https://destine-data-lake-docs.data.destination-earth.eu/en/latest/cloud/How-to-generate-ec2-credentials.html)